muhammadanees011/xepos_crm/README.md

 I have done this task with Vuejs+Vite on the front-end and laravel on the back-end.

-path to vuejs front-end : Vuejs/vue.
+path to vuejs front-end : cd vue.

-path to STORE is VueJs/vue/store/index.js
+path to STORE is vue/store/index.js

-path to ROUTER is VueJs/vue/router/index.js
+path to ROUTER is vue/router/index.js

 To Run project use following commands.
 Backend /VueJs>